maverickronin/PowerRestic/README.md

 ##### Quick Restore

 Skip the options menus and restore the item to the original location with the default settings of overwriting changed files, leaving extra files, and not performing a dry run first.
-By default the conformation menu is still displayed.
+By default the conformation menu is still displayed but can be disabled.

 ##### Restore now